tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_067.png" />

 You have two options here Tablespace only and Full Database import.
-The screen clearly explains what either of the options do.
-If you have not selected all the tablespace from the Tablespaces tab then you will not be allowed to select the “Full Database” button.
+The screen clearly explains what either of these options do.
+If you have not selected all the tablespaces from the "Tablespaces" tab then you will not be allowed to select the “Full Database” button.
 It is only available when you select all tablespaces.
 You will need to ensure that the “Source” pane on the Tablespace tab is empty as shown below.
 If not then this option will not be available.

 <img title="" src="images/Selection_072.png" />